tum-gis/tum-gis-iot-stack-k8s/examples/local/README.md

 ## :hammer_and_wrench: Customization

-If your want to change the default configuration, download a copy of [values-local.yml](values-local.yml):
+If your want to change the default configuration, download a copy of [values-local.yml](values-local.yml).

-<a id="raw-url" href="https://raw.githubusercontent.com/tum-gis/tum-gis-iot-stack-k8s/main/examples/local/values-local.yml"> :file_folder: Click to download</a>

 Edit the file locally and install the chart using your local configuration:

 ```bash